NicholasSynovic/blog/content/posts/theUnesscaryTidepodProblem.md

 #### Who Created Tide Pods?

-In my brief research, I didn't find a specific individual who created the "Tide Pod".
+In my brief research, I didn't find a specific individual who created the Tide Pod.

-The [Tide](https://tide.com/en-us) company is owned by [Proctor & Gamble](https://us.pg.com/brands/#Fabric-Care).
-So "[Tide Pods](https://tide.com/en-us/shop/type/laundry-pods)" as a product are marketed and sold by the [Tide](https://tide.com/en-us) company, however, [Proctor & Gamble](https://us.pg.com/brands/#Fabric-Care) have a stake in the success of the product (being the parent company and all).
+The [Tide](https://tide.com/en-us) company is owned by [Proctor & Gamble (P&G)](https://us.pg.com/brands/#Fabric-Care).
+So [Tide Pods](https://tide.com/en-us/shop/type/laundry-pods) as a product are marketed and sold by the [Tide](https://tide.com/en-us) company, however, [P&G](https://us.pg.com/brands/#Fabric-Care) have a stake in the success of the product (being the parent company and all).

 #### What is a Tide Pod?

-A "Tide Pod" is generically called a [laundry detergent pod](https://en.wikipedia.org/wiki/Laundry_detergent_pod).
+A Tide Pod is generically called a [laundry detergent pod](https://en.wikipedia.org/wiki/Laundry_detergent_pod).
 These pods have been around since the '60s, but more on that later.

 These pods contain concentrated detergent and other cleaning chemicals used to treat dirty laundry contained within a water-soluble casing.